November 16, 2016

 Creating Guelph’s urban design manual

-The City is creating an urban design manual to provide a thoughtful and consistent approach to urban design by:
+The goal of Guelph’s Urban Design Manual is to provide a thoughtful and consistent approach to urban design in our city.

 Nodes are central or connecting points in a neighbourhood where there is a mix of residential, commercial and institutional buildings.
 For example, a node could include a mix of shops, community centres, libraries and medium- to high-density housing.